Best Four Season Tents

 If you talk to any experienced camper or hunter (especially if they use a four-season tent regularly in cold conditions) they’ll tell you that precipitation is one of your worst enemies on an outdoor expedition.
 What you want to do is get a tent that has waterproof walls and roof.

 Lots of 4-season tents come with a rain fly.
 This is an outer layer that is over your tent that doesn’t touch it but protects you from the rain.
 If you decided to get a single layer 4-season tent, then you are pretty much inside of a rain fly.
 The only difference is you have a floor and a rain fly that is added on to the tent does not.
 A rainfly allows you to open up a vent on, say, the roof of your tent, and let air flow through without any rain coming in.

 You can also further waterproof your tent by utilizing a tarp.
 Lay the tarp down on the ground if it’s damp or wet, then pitch your tent (which already has its own water resistant floor) on top of that.

-Generally, a 4-season tent will provide you with more protection from the elements when the weather is harsh, wind, rain, or snow, and in many cases they are heavier than a 3-season tent.
+Generally, a 4-season tent will provide you with more protection from the elements when the weather is harsh, wind, rain, or snow, and in many cases, they are heavier than other tents.
 A rule most avid campers follow is if they’re going to do a lot of hiking while carrying their tent, they get a lighter one.

 This would apply more to campers who are, say, exploring a snowy Tundra area and are moving from place to place.
 They may be out there on that expedition for weeks and have to move their tent with them every place they go, unlike someone who drove their car, truck or SUV, and have their tent just a few feet away from the vehicle at a primary campsite that they will return to every day.